Hamid-ANN/Natural-Language-Processing/README.md

 Dataset:
 Reviews of movies and label of them which could be interpreted as positive and negatice or True and False

+# Fuzzy String Matching in Python
+There are many strings that referring to the same things but they are written slightly different, misspelled, have typos or written with the capital or small words.

+During this project we want to match the fuzzy strings.
+Despite of lowering the words extra dot leads to the problem.

+# Project:
+The dataset it the list of best selling book published by New York Times since  1930.
+We want to see the variation of gender distubution of authors during the time.
+The initial dataset is from 2008 to 2017.